 What to See

 In one corner of the site (beyond the mosaics) is a circular cistern, or pool, set into the ground.
 This is a Nymphaeum, or water shrine.
-People came here to make oferings to the Godess of the spring.
+People came here to make offerings to the Goddess of the spring.
 The modern custom of throwing cos into a fountain or pool derives from the Roman custom of making an offering at a water shrine like this one.

-On a terrace below the main villa buildings is a Victorian building housing finds from the villa.
-Among these are figurines, jewellry, carved stones, pottery, coins, and tools.
+On a terrace below the villa is a Victorian building housing finds from the villa.
+Among these are figurines, jewellery, carved stones, pottery, coins, and tools.
 One interesting tool is an oyster opener, looking rather like a modern butterknife.
 There are several horseshoes and pieces of a lock - even a saw blade.